Facts & figures

 Course options include:

 There are many great and exciting opportunities for PhD students in the areas of obstetrics, gynaecology and neonatology.

 Examples of the types of research opportunities available include:

 For more information, please visit our postgraduate research page.

 Our research is centred around the broad areas of women's health, pregnancy health and newborn health.

-More specific areas of research in the discipline include:
+More specific areas of research in the specialty include:

 This research group at the Central Clinical School has a long-standing interest in endometriosis research.
 The research is broadly focused around understanding the pathogenesis of the disease, investigating pain mechanisms, improving diagnosis, contributors to infertility, and screening and diagnosis.

 The goal of this research is to improve understanding of this common and complex disease and ultimately contribute to improved management and quality of life for women with endometriosis.